- Meet the President

 Meet Our President, Mike Parks

 Prior to joining the Foundation, Mr. Parks served the YMCA for 22 years, most recently as the President/CEO of the YMCA of Metropolitan Dayton.
-He and his wife, Amy, have been married for 34 years, and have four children, ages 21 - 30, and one granddaughter.
+He and his wife, Amy, have been married for 40 years and have four children, ages 27 to 36, five granddaughters and one grandson.

 Get to know The Dayton Foundation’s staff and how we can help you help others.
 Visit our Who Here Can Help You page.